CONGRATULATIONS ON YOUR DECISION TO STUDY ABROAD IN CHINA!

 You need to apply for and obtain a student visa.
 Student visa types can vary depending on the duration of the program.
 Students are granted either an X1-visa or an X2-visa.
 Students granted an X-2 visas are given permission to study in China usually for a 6-month period of time.
 In order to apply for an X-1 or X-2 visa, students must submit a copy of their passport, JW202 form, and Admission Notice.The JW202 form and Admissions Notice is provided by the University and will be sent to you directly upon receipt by TEAN.

 Your Program Manager will notify you when you are eligible to apply for your student visa, which is typically 6 – 8 weeks prior to your departure.
-You will also receive step-by-step instructions on the process.

 Please note: If the Chinese Consulate does not issue you a visa that covers the duration of your program, or if you receive a single entry visa but plan to travel outside of China, our resident staff will assist you in applying for residency upon entry so that you are allowed to stay for the full program.
 Any fees associated with this are the student’s responsibility and historically have cost about 900 RMB.